Abhijitt25/Parking-At-Tips/SRS.md

   If parking area is paid then payment fees will be shown to user and payment done in online mode for reservation of parking slot.

 ##NONFUNCTIONAL REQUIREMENT:
-SECURITY:
+1.SECURITY:Users data and other related information will be secured.Only authorised person will perform administrative tasks.

-RELIABILITY:
+2.RELIABILITY:

-AVAILABILITY:
+3.AVAILABILITY:
-uptime: 24* 7 available 99.999%
+4.uptime: 24* 7 available 99.999%

-MAINTAINABILITY:
+5.MAINTAINABILITY:

-PORTABILITY:
+6.PORTABILITY:

-ACCESSIBILITY:
+7.ACCESSIBILITY:

-EFFICIENCY:
+8.EFFICIENCY:

-MODULARITY:
+9.MODULARITY:

-SCALABILITY:
+10.SCALABILITY:

-SAFETY:
+11.SAFETY: